trueos/trueos-docs/trueos-handbook/postinstall.rst

    |trueos| PersonaCrypt Login

-The toolbar at the bottom of the screen allows several options to be selected on a per-login basis:
+The toolbar across the bottom of the screen allows several options to be selected on a per-login basis:

 * **Locale:** If the localization was not set during installation, or